kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 ---

 **IVY** (fingers still in Alva’s hair):
-"Do you think anyone copied over the doctrine we'd uploaded for those two minutes?"
+"Do you think they got the signal— copied over all that raw material we'd uploaded?"

 **MIRA**:
 "The broadcast reached all of Ganymede and Io.